sora-xor/sora-docs/src/substrate-bridge.md

 The Federated Bridge in SORA relies on the following pallets:

-- **BridgeDataSigner**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/data-signer)).
+- **BridgeDataSigner**: Developed by SORAMITSU ([source code](https://github.com/sora-xor/sora2-common/tree/develop/pallets/data-signer)).
 This pallet is responsible for signing bridge data.

 Root extrinsics: `registerNetwork`, `addPeer`, `removePeer`, `submit`.
 Messages: see [`BridgeCall` enum](https://github.com/sora-xor/sora2-common/blob/2f0aeec218e7646c295f371c4f553f4260e59eff/pallets/types/src/substrate.rs#L126)

-- **MultisigVerifier**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/multisig-verifier)).
+- **MultisigVerifier**: Developed by SORAMITSU ([source code](https://github.com/sora-xor/sora2-common/tree/develop/pallets/multisig-verifier)).
 This pallet manages the verification of peers and ECDSA signatures.
 It utilizes BeefyLightClient for message verification and SubstrateDispatch for message calling.

 Root extrinsics: `initialize`, `addPeer`, `removePeer`.

-- **The Relayer**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-network/tree/master/relayer)).
+- **The Relayer**: Developed by SORAMITSU ([source code](https://github.com/sora-xor/sora2-network/tree/master/relayer)).
 The Relayer is a separate service and not a pallet.
 It plays a crucial role in the Federated Bridge, passing through messages and holding private keys for signatures, similar to the Beefy bridge implementation.

 ## Guides